bjwbell/opencl-examples/README.md

 OpenCL-Examples
 ===============

-OpenCL Examples
+OpenCL/WebCL Examples

-*closest-pair*
-WebCL [closest-pair-ocl.html](http://bjwbell.github.io/OpenCL-Examples/closest-pair/closest-pair-ocl.html).
-Computes the closest pair of points,see http://en.wikipedia.org/wiki/Closest_pair_of_points_problem
+- *[Closest Pair of Points in the Plane](http://bjwbell.github.io/OpenCL-Examples/closest-pair/closest-pair-ocl.html)*.
+Computes the closest pair of points, see the wiki page [Closest pair of points problem](http://en.wikipedia.org/wiki/Closest_pair_of_points_problem) for details on the algorithm.